-The possibility to overlap the LIF images to the RGB-ITR 3D models in order to obtain some additional information has been tested.
-The registration method for referencing LIF data on the 3D structured point cloud is approached by positioning 4 or more couple of common points on the respective dataset and using standard algorithms for searching the best affine transformation.
-The systematic error for the points positioning is attributed to the different resolution between the two datasets: in fact, the RGB-ITR acquired the surface points with a spatial resolution of about 0.3mm, while the LIF scanner with a spatial resolution of 1mm.
-Automatic registration algorithms were not still adopted, because not optical aberration corrections on the LIF dataset were introduced at this stage.
-In Figure 10 the superimposition of the false colour LIF image, in blue, to the RGB-ITR image of the same analysed area of the Landscape room is reported.
-No evidence, in this case, of localized restoration materials or bio-degradation has been revealed, as affirmed previously.
+The possibility of overlaying the LIF images onto the RGB-ITR 3D models in order to obtain some additional information was tested.
+To reference LIF data on a 3D point cloud, 4 or more pairs of common points are selected on the respective datasets, and standard algorithms are used to find the best affine transformation.
+Systematic error that arises during point positioning is attributed to the different resolutions between the two datasets: in this case, the RGB-ITR acquired the surface points with a spatial resolution of about 0.3 mm, while the LIF data was obtained with a spatial resolution of 1 mm.
+Automatic registration algorithms were not adopted because the correction of non-optical aberrations on the LIF dataset was introduced at this stage.
+In Figure 10, the superimposition of the false colour LIF image, in blue, onto the RGB-ITR image of the same analysed area of the Landscape Room is reported.
+No evidence of localised restoration materials or bio-degradation was revealed in this case, as affirmed previously.

-Moreover, a post processing analysis of the RGB-ITR 3D models has been developed in order to carry out the circumscription of the areas of interest and to evaluate the eventual modifications respect to images collected in previous periods [26].
+Moreover, a post-processing analysis of the RGB-ITR 3D model was developed in order to identify areas of interest and evaluate eventual modifications based on images collected in previous periods [26].
 The monitoring of the degradation processes could be provided in this way by repeating the measurements at different times.

 4. CONCLUSIONS

-The validity of the integrated approach developed in this work as non-invasive diagnostic tool for cultural heritage has been demonstrated by the obtained results.
-Useful information in very rapid time can be obtained by the application of the employed different techniques working in synergy.
-The capability to localize areas, also on large surfaces, where bio-deterioration processes are growing and where restoration materials have been applied in previous conservation actions has been verified.
-The collected data attested the good quality, in some cases, of the restoration actions performed during the previous years at the Bishop’s Palace.
-Used materials and techniques proved to be perfectly suitable for some retouches and integrations.
-However, degradation processes due to the environmental humidity have been highlighted by the investigation.
-The possibility of a preventive monitoring by the application of the presented approach to reduce the eventual induced damage has been put in light.
+The validity of the integrated approach developed in this work as a non-invasive diagnostic tool for cultural heritage has been demonstrated by the obtained results.
+Useful information can be obtained quickly by the synergistic application of the employed different techniques.
+The ability to localise areas in which biodeterioration processes are occurring or restoration materials have been applied in previous conservation actions has been verified, including for large surfaces.
+The collected data attested to the good quality, in some cases, of the restoration actions performed in previous years at the Bishop’s Palace.
+The selected materials and techniques proved to be perfectly suitable for some retouches and integrations.
+However, degradation processes due to environmental humidity have been highlighted by the investigation.
+The possibility of preventive monitoring by the application of the presented approach to reduce eventual induced damage has been raised.

-Work is in progress in order to optimize the integration process of data from the different techniques.
+Work is in progress to optimise the process of integrating the data from the different techniques.

 Acknowledgement

-The activities of this work have been supported by the ADAMO project (Analysis, Diagnostic and Monitoring for the Cultural heritage conservation and restoration), financed by Lazio Region for Technological Cultural District (DTC Lazio).
-The authors would like to thank Episcopal Tuscolana Diocese for the support and the hospitality and the ENEA colleagues Marco Pistilli, Marcello Nuvoli and Massimiliano Ciaffi for the fundamental logistic support.
+This research was supported by the ADAMO project financed by Lazio Region for Technological Cultural District (DTC Lazio).
+The authors would like to thank the Episcopal Tuscolana Diocese for their support and hospitality and ENEA colleagues Marco Pistilli, Marcello Nuvoli and Massimiliano Ciaffi for fundamental logistical support.

 References

-J. P. Weibring, T. Johansson, and H. Edner, S. Svanberg, B. Sundnér, V. Raimondi, G. Cecchi, and L. Pantani , “Fluorescence lidar imaging of historical monuments,” Appl.
-Opt., vol. 40, no. 33, 2001, pp. 6111–6120
+J. P. Weibring, T. Johansson, H. Edner, S. Svanberg, B. Sundnér, V. Raimondi, G. Cecchi, L. Pantani, Fluorescence lidar imaging of historical monuments, Appl.
+Opt.
+40(33) (2001) pp. 6111-6120.

-D. Comelli, N. Björsell, A. Nevin, G. Valentini, I. Osticioli, E. M. Castellucci, L. Toniolo, D. Gulotta, R. Cubeddu, “Insights into Masolino’s wall paintings in Castiglione Olona: Advanced reflectance and fluorescence imaging analysis”, J. Cult.
-Herit., vol.12, 2011, pp.11–18
+D. Comelli, N. Björsell, A. Nevin, G. Valentini, I. Osticioli, E. M. Castellucci, L. Toniolo, D. Gulotta, R. Cubeddu, Insights into Masolino’s wall paintings in Castiglione Olona: advanced reflectance and fluorescence imaging analysis, J. Cult.
+Herit.
+12 (2011) pp. 11-18.

-V. Raimondi, G. Cecchi, D. Lognoli, L. Palombi, R. Grönlund, A. Johansson, S. Svanberg, K. Barup, J. Hällström, “The fluorescence lidar technique for the remote sensing of photoautotrophic biodeteriogens in the outdoor cultural heritage: A decade of in situ experiments”, Int.
+V. Raimondi, G. Cecchi, D. Lognoli, L. Palombi, R. Grönlund, A. Johansson, S. Svanberg, K. Barup, J. Hällström, The fluorescence lidar technique for the remote sensing of photoautotrophic biodeteriogens in the outdoor cultural heritage: a decade of in situ experiments, Int.
 Biodeterior.
-Biodegradation, vol.63, 2009, pp.823–835.
+Biodegradation 63 (2009) pp. 823-835.